AntonIVT/Optimization/README.md

 And here you can see here profiler results for this version of the hash table with upgraded function *get*:
 ![Vtune2](https://github.com/AntonIVT/Optimization/blob/main/images/Vtune2.png)
 <p align="center"> <i> Figure 3 </i> </p>
 And total time is **50.042s**.
-As you can see hashing function is very slow and so, in the next step, I improved it.
+As you can see on *Figure 3* hashing function is very slow and in the next step I improved it.

 ### Hashing function optimization